EXCLUSIVE-Qatar seeks EU guarantees emergency gas stays within EU - source

 FACTBOX-What are Europe's options in case of Russian gas disruption?

-(Reporting by Dmitry Zhdannikov, additional reporting by Kate Abnett; Editing by Emelia Sithole-Matarise)
+(Reporting by Dmitry Zhdannikov, additional reporting by Kate Abnett, Andrew Mills and Marwa Rashad; Editing by Emelia Sithole-Matarise)

 ((Dmitri.Zhdannikov@thomsonreuters.com;))